Cultural impact of Madonna: Wide perspectives

 Some of these cultural perspectives or anti-sentiments were leveled up against Madonna in form of censure or death threats.
 Scholar Alexei Yurchak explains that an "extensive list" of Western entertainers that included Madonna, Elvis Presley, Donna Summer, Michael Jackson and Pink Floyd faced censorship in the former Soviet Union, because they challenged moral views to their society.
 In 1987, USSR's official newspaper Pravda informed that the censorship against Madonna or Presley was lifted up, although they gone to criticize the performers.
 In mid-2010s, some media outlets assumed that her name along with other Western brands like Nike, Inc. were banned by the Islamic State (ISIS) for "good measure".
 The International Music Council also informed that ISIS classified her music and performances as haram stating that they "represent anti-Islamic values" and specified that "anyone caught listening to her music will be punished with 80 lashes".

 In the mid-2000s alone, the Australian Associated Press (AAP) informed that Palestinian terrorists threatened to kill her "because she represents many things they hate about the West".
 Klein informed about a spokesman from Popular Resistance Committees, who was recorded as threatening, he would personally kill Madonna and also Britney Spears.
 In 2006, it was reported that crime bosses from Russian mafia threatened to kill her when she was on tour, assumaly for her provocative performance of "Live to Tell" during the Confessions Tour.
 In 2009, media reported again death threats from Muslim extremists in Israel according to Yossi Melman, and same situation occurred in Serbia according to IANS agency.

-The Parental Advisory label introduced in 1985 and whose committee Parents Music Resource Center previously targeted high-profile artists such as Madonna.
+The Parental Advisory label introduced in 1990 and whose committee Parents Music Resource Center previously targeted high-profile artists such as Madonna in mid-1980s.

 Scholars in Representing Gender in Cultures (2004) noted Madonna was categorized among those who denounce popular culture as an "obedient mechanism of ideology".
 In mid-1980s and beyond, Madonna and other high-profile artists were discussed during a moral panic among parents and conservative media for their influence on youth culture.
 On the issue, and with more emphasis on Madonna, director of the St. Clair College Women's Centre commented in 1985: "Madonna, like so many symbols before, provides a fantasy life for the youngster.
 The symbols have changed but the reality of dealing with them hasn't' changed".
 Organizations like Parents Music Resource Center voiced similar concerns.
 In 1986, New York magazine explained that Madonna and artists like Mötley Crüe, Prince, Michael Jackson, Sheena Easton, and Cyndi Lauper, were single out by members of the committee for their "destructive influence" on youth culture, highlighting their lyrical content, and equating rock music with the evils of "broken homes".
 Around this time of her career, Madonna herself was considered by some to be the "lowest form of popular culture" according to authors of The Madonna Connection (1993).
 On the other hand, philosopher Isaiah Berlin lamented the mass culture exemplified by the singer.